-The Marapu are permanently among us and live in symbolic objects made of stone, wood, in a tree, a mountain, or in bad faith as a flash.
+The Marapu are permanently among us and live in symbolic objects made of stone, wood, in a tree, a mountain, or in bad intension as a lightning or crocodile.
 In honour to the Marapu Sumbanese create images or statues with human faces into which the Marapu move in.
 Most of statues are standing on centrally located stone altars.
 There, offerings are placed.

-Small Marapu offerings are "Sirih Pinang" (a dish with betel leaves, betel nuts, and lime).
+Small Marapu offerings are "Sirih Pinang".
+The Betel Sirih is the symbol of man, the Betel Pinang nut is that of woman, the betel leaf the connection of both and lime the earth where they grow.
+When these elements are chewed, they become red - that is a symbol of blood or life.
 Sirih Pinang is an integral part of almost all rites and ceremonies.
 It is also the minimum a visitor should bring a village chief as sign of respect.

 The Rato also has an important role for the birth of a child.
 He prays the specified list of traditional names until the umbilical cord stops bleeding.
 Then the name is found.
 This explains frequently recurring name in Marapu believers.